• Skip to primary navigation

 Instructions

-• Cut the pork into 1 inch (2.5cm) wide pieces.
-Slice the naganegi diagonally into 0.4 inch (1cm) wide pieces.
-Cut the carrots and daikon into bite-sized pieces.
+• Cut pork belly into 1-inch (2.5 cm) wide pieces.
+Slice Japanese leek diagonally into ⅕-inch (5 mm) wide pieces.
+Cut carrot and daikon into bite-sized pieces.

-• Heat oil in a pot and sauté the pork belly over medium heat until it browns.
-Then, add the naganegi, carrots, and daikon, and continue sautéing until they are cooked through.
+• Heat oil in a pot and sauté the pork belly over medium heat until it changes color.
+Then, add the leeks, carrots, and daikon, and continue sautéing until they are cooked through.

-• Add the dashi to the pot and bring it to a boil.
-Reduce the heat to medium and simmer until the vegetables are tender, removing any scum that forms on the surface.
+• Add dashi to the pot and bring it to a boil.
+Once boiling, reduce the heat to medium and simmer until the vegetables are tender, removing any scum.
 (Do not remove the yellowish substance on the surface, as it contains the umami component of the pork.)

-• Turn off the heat and dissolve the miso into the dashi using a ladle and chopsticks.
+• Turn off the heat and dissolve miso in the pot using a ladle and chopsticks.

 Notes